-218. Belarusian law establishes a number of guarantees against arbitrary detention.
+220. Belarusian law establishes a number of guarantees against arbitrary detention.

-219. Detention may be employed as a preventive measure only where a person is suspected of, or charged with, committing a crime that is punishable by law with deprivation of liberty for more than 2 years.
-In exceptional cases, this form of preventive measure may be imposed on a person suspected or accused of an offence punishable by law with less than 2 years' deprivation of liberty, where the person does not have a permanent place of residence in Belarus or his or her identity is not established.
+221. Detention may be employed as a preventive measure only where a person is suspected of, or charged with, committing a crime that is punishable by law with deprivation of liberty for more than 2 years, except in the case of less serious offences against the procedure governing the implementation of economic activities (other than contraband, illegal export or transmission for purposes of export of items subject to export controls, and the legalization ("laundering") of proceeds of crime).
+In exceptional cases, this form of preventive measure may be imposed on a person suspected or accused of a less serious offence against the procedure governing the implementation of economic activities or an offence punishable by law with less than 2 years' deprivation of liberty, where the person does not have a permanent place of residence in Belarus or his or her identity has not been established.
+A judicial review of the legality of and grounds for the use or extension of detention of a suspect or accused person is one of the constitutional guarantees that ensures the freedom, inviolability and dignity of the human person.

-220. Administrative detention may be imposed where a citizen has committed an administrative offence.
-Moreover, the right of a citizen to inform his or her family, close relatives and lawyer of his or her whereabouts within three hours is guaranteed.
-A natural person who has been placed in administrative detention for more than 3 hours is held in a facility specified by the authorities in charge of the administrative process.
+222. Administrative detention may be imposed where a person has committed an administrative offence.
+The right of the individual to inform his or her family, close relatives and lawyer of his or her whereabouts within three hours is guaranteed.
+The procedure for and conditions of detention of a natural person who has been placed in administrative detention for more than 3 hours are laid down by the Council of Ministers.

-221. Detainees have the right to call on the services of a lawyer.
+223. Detainees have the right to a lawyer.
 Foreign nationals or stateless persons who are detained after committing an administrative offence must be informed promptly, in a language which they understand, of the grounds for their detention and of their rights.

-222. The law establishes additional guarantees that the rights of the child will be taken into account when decisions are made as to the imposition of preventive measures on juvenile suspects or defendants: it provides for the supervision of minors by their parents, guardians or custodians.
+224. The law establishes additional guarantees that the rights of the child will be taken into account when decisions are made as to the imposition of preventive measures on juvenile suspects or defendants: it provides for the possibility of minors being given into the supervision of their parents, adoptive parents, guardians, custodians or other trustworthy persons.

-223. In 2004, the Working Group on Arbitrary Detention visited Belarus and welcomed the Government's endeavours to improve the legal and judicial system.
-Since the visit, Belarus has sent two reports to the Working Group to inform it of progress in implementing its recommendations.
+225. In 2004, the Working Group on Arbitrary Detention visited Belarus and welcomed the Government's endeavours to improve the legal and judicial system.
+Since that visit, Belarus has submitted two reports to the Working Group to inform it of progress in implementing its recommendations.